GRAVITATION

 Furthermore, (3.j) implies that the photon trajectories deflected by a massive object in spherical symmetry are symmetrical with respect to the value of the angle \(\varphi\)

-Trajectory of a photon coming from ∞ and circling twice a Schwarzschild black hole
+Trajectory of a photon coming from ∞ and circling twice a Schwarzschild's black hole

-Fig. 4 – Trajectory of a photon coming from the \(\infty\) deflected by a Schwarzschild black hole for a value of impact parameter \(>b_{crit}\) giving a deflection \(4\pi\) (2 revolutions around the black hole)©
+Fig. 4 – Trajectory of a photon coming from \(\infty\) deflected by a Schwarzschild’s black hole for a value of impact parameter \(>b_{crit}\) giving a deflection of \(4\pi\) (2 revolutions around the black hole)©

 Total deflection